 Some of suggestions are not 100% raw, but you can choose to use the technique that best matches your journey in healthy eating.

 This “strong” taste that I am referring can also be interpreted as a bitterness.
-It often detected it more so when cooking cauliflower.
+It is often detected more so when cooking cauliflower.
 Before I share a few techniques… where does this bitterness come from?
 Cauliflower contains phytonutrients that release pungent sulfur compounds when heated.
 The specific compound that makes cauliflower bitter is phenylthiocarbamide, also known as PTC.
 Some people are genetically more sensitive to PTC. (source)

 When preparing this raw dish, I added cashews and cold pressed olive oil.
 Both of which are healthy fats.
 They not only add a creaminess to the overall dish, but the fat helps to calm down the bitterness as well.